edgeimpulse/expert-projects/renesas-rzv2l-pose-detection.md

 ![DRP-AI Operation](.gitbook/assets/renesas-rzv2l-pose-detection/Untitled4.png)

-All of this translates into DRP-AI being a DNN accelerator that is not only fast but also uses very little power and doesn’t require heatsinks and extensive cooling as compared to GPU’s.
+All of this translates into DRP-AI being a DNN accelerator that is not only fast but also uses very little power and doesn't require heatsinks and extensive cooling as compared to GPU's.

 DRP-AI brings low power tinyML like characteristics to Edge applications while allowing you run complex unconstrained models with more parameters such as YOLO using less power than other competing solutions.